-You may have chosen as an option when you purchased your 35MY, an Icemaker Unit, manufactured by U-Line Corporation and factory installed at the Silverton plant.
+You may have chosen as an option when you purchased your 45C, an Icemaker Unit, manufactured by U-Line Corporation and installed by Silverton.
 The purpose of this system is to provide you with a continuous supply of fresh ice upon demand and as needed.

-The Icemaker Unit, which is located in the cockpit, operates on AC electrical power and is controlled by a breaker switch located on the AC/DC electrical Panel (See AC/DC Electrical Pages in this section of this owners manual, which illustrates the location of the breaker switch that controls the Icemaker Unit).
-While your 35MY is underway, you must operate your generator (if so equipped) to maintain operation of the Icemaker Unit.
+The Icemaker Unit, which is located in the cockpit, operates on AC electrical power and is controlled by a breaker switch located on the AC Electrical Panel (See AC/DC Electrical Panel Layout in the Schematics Section of this Manual, which illustrates the location of the breaker switch that controls the Icemaker Unit).
+While your 45C is underway, you must operate your generator to maintain operation of the Icemaker Unit.